dinjou/magus/README.md

 Funny thing is, I'd already built the bones of exactly what I needed.
 It was just dressed up as a corporate tool.

 So I sat down with Cursor AI and rebuilt MAGUS from the ground up.
-What you're looking at now is the result of a single 15-hour session where we transformed a corporate time-tracker into a personal life analytics platform.
+What you're looking at now is the result of a single 4-hour session where we transformed my (admittedly prety weak) corporate time-tracker into a personal life analytics platform.
 One that I actually *want* to use every day.

-This isn't about productivity theater. **This is about understanding yourself.**
+This isn't about productivity theater. **This is about me understanding myself.**

 ---